uk-gov-mirror/defra.ffc-demo-web/README.md

 Running the integration tests locally requires a message bus that supports AMQP 1.0 and (at a minimum) the following environment variables setting:
 `MESSAGE_QUEUE_HOST`, `MESSAGE_QUEUE_PORT`, `CLAIM_QUEUE_USER`, `CLAIM_QUEUE_PASSWORD`

+## Test structure

+The tests have been structured into subfolders of ./test as per the [Microservice test approach and repository structure](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1845396477/Microservice+test+approach+and+repository+structure)

 ## How to run tests

 A convenience script is provided to run automated tests in a containerised environment.
 This will rebuild images before running tests via docker-compose, using a combination of `docker-compose.yaml` and `docker-compose.test.yaml`.
 The command given to `docker-compose run` may be customised by passing arguments to the test script.